aclark4life/python-packages-doc/beta.rst

 Sign up
 -------

-If you have not done so already, please take a minute to sign up here:
+If you have not done so already, please take a minute to sign up for the beta here:

     - http://pythonpackages.com/beta/signup